 The texlive/texlive image

-The most widely used official image is **texlive/texlive, maintained by Island of TeX**.
-It is published in two places: docker.io/texlive/texlive on Docker Hub and registry.gitlab.com/islandoftex/images/texlive on GitLab.
-Inside is TeX Live (the current stable release as of 2026 is TeX Live 2026, released March 2026), with the engines, packages, and tools such as latexmk.
-It is rebuilt roughly weekly to track CTAN updates.
+A widely used image for TeX Live is texlive/texlive, published as an Island of TeX image on Docker Hub (docker.io/texlive/texlive) and GitLab (registry.gitlab.com/islandoftex/images/texlive).
+Inside is TeX Live (the stable release in 2026 is TeX Live 2026), with engines, packages, and tools such as latexmk.
+Weekly builds track CTAN updates.

 Tags let you pick a scheme (size tier).
 There are five — minimal, basic, small, medium, full — and latest maps to the largest, full (all packages).
 You can combine these with whether documentation and sources are included: the bare tag has neither, -doc adds docs, -src adds sources, and -doc-src adds both.
-Docs and sources are bulky — latest-doc-src is roughly 6.5 GB, for instance.
-CI rarely needs them, so a bare or smaller scheme pulls faster.
+Docs and sources are bulky; CI rarely needs them, so a bare or smaller scheme pulls faster.
 There are also -context variants for ConTeXt users.

 | Tag | What you get | |